 Maureen Alsop is the author of two full collections of poetry, Mantic and Apparition Wren.
 She is the winner of Harpur Palate's Milton Kessler Memorial Prize for Poetry and The Bitter Oleander’s Frances Locke Memorial Poetry Award.
 Her poems have appeared in various journals including The Laurel Review, AGNI, Blackbird, Tampa Review, Action Yes, Drunken Boat, and The Kenyon Review.

-Poetry Talk: The Flowering Self, Smaller, Frozen: Portals, Self-Portrayal
+Poetry Lecture: The Flowering Self, Smaller, Frozen: Portals, Self-Portrayal

 September 24: Sholeh Wolpé